 Default fees at £15

-Previously, payday loan lenders had free rein to charge whatever they wanted for missed payment fees.
-It meant the cost varied considerably from lender to lender.
+Previously, payday loan lenders had free reign to charge whatever they wanted for missed payment fees.
+It meant the cost varied considerably from lender-to-lender and often caused more debt for those already struggling to make ends meet.

 Now, lenders can only charge a fee of up to £15 for missed payments on a loan.